 We are currently having fun running a broad based experiential design studio, Sotto Studios, here in Los Angeles.
 We only take on a few select projects a year.
 If there was one thing I learned from guys like John Hench and Herb Ryman, it was how they approached places as emotional “experiences” and not just themed environments.
 I gathered from them that the most important aspect is “form follows feeling”.

 NN: “Form follows feeling”.
-That’s quite an interesting departure from the traditional modern architects’ view “Form Follows Fuction.”
+That’s quite an interesting departure from the traditional modern architects’ view, form follows function.

 You mentioned the term experiential design.
 Why is this term special to you?

 NN: You speak quite often about the Disney Imagineering legends Herb Ryman and John Hench.
-There is a special bond there it seems between you and them, it seems.
+There is a special bond between you and them.
 Will you explain what they mean to you, personally?